adulau/the-art-of-pivoting/book/README.md

 There is an additional twist: when threat actors deliberately attempt to manipulate or collide favicon hashes, those collisions themselves become useful signals.
 Correlating clusters of colliding favicons can reveal common tooling, shared deployment scripts, or copied infrastructure.
 In other words, a “broken” indicator can still produce strong intelligence, either because adversaries ignore it, or because their attempts to evade it create new patterns worth pivoting on.
 Stopping the calculation of such hashes would simply remove a cheap and surprisingly effective investigative tool.

+#### Combining Weak and Strong Data Points for Pivoting

+The continued use of seemingly weak data points, like MurmurHash3 (MMH3) for favicons or even simple MD5 file hashes, is justified when they are understood as correlation point rather than definitive attribution artifacts.
+The key is to integrate them strategically with strong data points within a structured pivoting workflow.

+Weak data points are often the initial starting point for an investigation (e.g., A single alone MD5 hash from a security alert).
+They excel at quickly casting a wide net to find clusters of potentially related infrastructure or activity.
+Their low interest in threat intelligence practice and tendency for adversaries to ignore them make them ideal for the initial discovery phase.

+> :brain: If you design a Threat Intelligence database or storage model, be sure to include a schema that accommodates a diverse array of data points, including those categorized as weak data points (e.g., MMH3, MD5, cookie names).
+A robust model must treat all data points as correlatable objects, ensuring that initial investigations can effectively use high-volume, low-cost signals for breadth pivoting before confirming connections with high-fidelity, strong data points.

 ## Origin of the Book